FOR POWER OUTAGE OR BREAKDOWN,

 • Outreach programmes

-• CSR events
+• CSR programmes

 • Dialogue sessions

-• Sporting events
+• Sporting Events

 • Strengthening Partnerships Brightening Surrounding Communities